Do I need to make a reservation and/or pay to come to Open House?

 How do I get a permit to build a SuperAdobe structure?
 Which states/counties/cities give permits for building SuperAdobe structures?

-This is a tricky question.
-We have had many people successfully get a permit from the building department to build SuperAdobe structures in places throughout San Bernardino County, California (where CalEarth is located), as well as in Texas, New York, Nevada, Florida, and Hawaii among other places.
+We have had many people successfully get a permit from the building department to build SuperAdobe structures in places throughout California well as in Texas, New York, Nevada, Florida, and Hawaii among other places.
+San Bernardino County (where CalEarth is located) allowed SuperAdobe as a stock plan for many years but recently changed their requirements and is not currently issuing any permits for SuperAdobe.
+CalEarth is in the process of doing additional testing to meet the new requirements and will share the progress as it moves forward.
 There is no exact science as to how to get a permit to build, but it usually starts with a conversation with your local building department.
 It is best to find out from them if any "alternative" architecture exists within that city/county (strawbale, cob, earth ship, SuperAdobe, etc.) and that is usually a good indication as to whether you will be successful or not in that county.
 Some building departments have strict aesthetic requirements (in addition to structural) which require all the buildings to essentially look the same or similar, thus a dome or vault would not be accepted in these areas very easily.
 However, many low-density areas do not have the same requirements, and CalEarth offers two blueprints with full engineering and structural calculations that can be purchased and submitted to building departments open to this type of architecture.
+Each individual must do their own due diligence and review county and city regulations before deciding to purchase land in an area in order to build a SuperAdobe structure.

 Can I build somewhere with heavy rain fall and/or extremely cold/snowy weather?